PxTools/pxtools.github.io/docs/PxWeb2/project/plans.md

 # Plans

-## Remaining to develop after 2025 in PxWeb 2.0
+## Remaining to develop after 2025 in PxWeb 2
 - Graph
 - Hierarchy
 - Sort order
 - Sum
+- more...

 ## Remaining to develop 2025
-- Show PxWebApi 2.0 in PxWeb
+- Show PxWebApi 2 in PxWeb
 - Search in beginning of words
 - Hide empty rows from table
 - Chose code/text
 - Saved query as alternative to the algorithm (documentation)

-## PxWeb 2.0 Release October 2025
+## PxWeb 2 Release October 2025
 - Startpage
 - Save to file
 - Saved query